- Home

 Slottskogens Zoo is a zoo located in the heart of Gothenburg welcoming over 3 million visitors a year.
 The zoo, found inside the park Slottsskogen constitutes a green haven for the citizens of Gothenburg and a place to explore nature in an otherwise urban area.
 The zoo is also involved in educational activities and receives many school classes every year educating kids and adults about local and far-flung biodiversity.

-Västkuststiftelsen is an foundation with the purpose to protect and manage nature in Western Sweden as well as to promote outdoor life.
-We manage 280 nature reserves owned by the County Administrative Board of Västra Götaland, covering over 50 000 acres of land.
-There are two different types of areas; some with the main purpose of protecting valuable environments, hosting endangered species and others with the main purpose of being areas for outdoor life.
+Västkuststiftelsen is a foundation to protect and manage nature in Western Sweden, as well as promoting outdoor life.
+They manage 280 nature reserves owned by the County Administrative Board of Västra Götaland, covering over 50, 000 acres of land.
+There are two different types of areas; some with the main purpose of protecting valuable environments and hosting endangered species and others with the main purpose of being areas for humans to enjoy and participate in outdoor life.